TahaAslani/PharmBERT/README.md

 To finetine for the ARD task:

 Prepare the data:

-Download the train data
-https://osf.io/6h9q4/
-and save it in OSF/train
+Download all files of the train data https://osf.io/6h9q4/ and save it in OSF/train

-Download the test data
-https://osf.io/n84w3/
-and save it in OSF/test
+Download all files of the test data https://osf.io/n84w3/ and save it in OSF/test

 ```
 prepare_ard_data.py -d OSF -m bert-base-cased -o json_tokens_cased